etirouthier/keras_dna/docs/sparse.md

 ## Changing input length

-To length of the inputs can be change with the keyword `seq_len`.
+To length of inputs can be change with the keyword `seq_len`.

 ```python
 from keras_dna import Generator